SpeciesFileGroup/taxonpages/pages/about.md

 * This website - {{frontmatter.citation}}
 * Individual taxon pages - See citation at the bottom of each page.

+## The Species File Group (SFG)
+The WID is made possible by the technical and intellectual help from the [Species File Group (SFG)](https://speciesfilegroup.org/index.html), which is an endowment-funded collective of specialists whose broader goal is the advancement of biodiversity informatics.
+We are located at the University of Illinois, Illinois Natural History Survey.
+Our group supports the following software/activities:
+- [TaxonWorks](https://taxonworks.org) - a workbench for taxonomists and natural history museums.
+- [Global Names Architecture](https://globalnames.org/) - finding, parsing, and resolving taxon names from literature.
+Lead Developer: Dmitry Mozzherin.
+- [Catalogue of Life](https://catalogueoflife.org/) - editorial group, and data assembly hub.
+Executive Editor Yury Roskov and Database Manager Geoff Ower.
+- Taxonomic/Systematic Research supporting several insect groups.

 ## Data
 Data for these pages is collaboratively curated online in a [TaxonWorks](https://taxonworks) project.
 All data behind this site served as JSON through calls to a [TaxonWorks API](https://api.taxonworks.org).
 You can follow along by using the Console of your browser to explore the Network tab.